A Plan to Renew the Promise of American Life, Plank 3

 - Unenumerated Rights.
 The Court has often neglected to protect the retained, unenumerated rights of individuals from government infringement, in cases where positive law is ambiguous enough to allow for equitable interpretation.
 That is, the Court has failed to follow the old rule which holds that natural rights should control in the absence of sufficiently explicit positive law to the contrary.

-The cumulative result of these various errors has been a shift of power to the center—from the states to Washington, and from Congress to the President and the Supreme Court.
-In short, a consolidation of power at the national level and a concentration of power in ever fewer hands.
+The cumulative result of these various errors has been centralization of power in the wrong hands—from the states to Washington, and from Congress to the President and the Supreme Court.
+In other words, a consolidation of power at the national level and a concentration of power in ever fewer hands.
 This process of centralization has gone on for so long, and reached such an intense level, that the ordinary processes of election, representation, and legislation can no longer be counted on to check it.
 On the contrary, they sometimes help ensconce it.
 Take, for example, the Senate’s filibuster rule.
 Once it helped to block federal power-grabs.
 Now it facilitates them, by making it nearly impossible for the people’s representatives to overturn the errors of federal judges and the excesses of federal bureaucrats.
-The expansion of government has become a one-way ratchet.
+The centralization of government power has become a one-way ratchet.

 In weakening the principles of federalism, separation of powers, and enumeration of powers, the Court has undermined the republican character of our institutions, moving us dangerously in the direction of oligarchy and monarchy.
 As these errors have rooted themselves in the law and have grown and spread unchecked, the Supreme Court has quietly morphed from the least to the most dangerous branch, from a modest enforcer of constitutional limits to a part-time super-legislature whose radical enactments are well-nigh unrevisable.
 The U.S. Supreme Court has become the American equivalent of Iran’s Council of Guardians, wielding effective veto power over everyone else in the system.
 Judicial independence has become judicial domination.
 We live under the “despotism of an oligarchy.”